To contact us for a referral for PrEP, click here

 - PrEP is for HIV-negative people who are at risk of being exposed to HIV through sex or injecting drugs and who are ready to take a daily pill.

-- Talk to Your Doctor.
+- Talk to your doctor.
 Your doctor or nurse can help you decide if PrEP is right for you.
-These clinics can help you get PrEP.

 - Take PrEP Every Day.
-Do not skip a dose.
+Do not skip doses.